ministryofjustice/moj_slotpicker/README.md

 Download the [latest version as a ZIP](https://github.com/ministryofjustice/moj_slotpicker/releases) and use the `dist` folder.

 ### Note for Ruby on Rails Asset Pipelines

-For Asset Pipeline users, include the `moj.slot-picker.ap.css` file as this uses `image-url` helpers for file references.
+For Asset Pipeline users, include the CSS files with the `.ap` suffix as these use the `image-url` helper for file image assets.

-Also, assuming you have installed the package in `vendor/assets` add the following line to `config/application.rb` to make sure the slot picker assets are served.
+Also, assuming you have installed the package in `vendor/assets`, add the following line to `config/application.rb` to make sure the slot picker assets are served.

-    config.assets.paths << Rails.root.join('vendor', 'assets', 'moj.slot-picker', 'dist', 'stylesheets')
+    config.assets.paths << "#{Rails.root}/vendor/assets/moj.slot-picker/dist/stylesheets"

+Lastly, make sure `*.png` is included in `config.assets.precompile`.

 ## Mark-up